 - The implication here is that these individuals will be special representatives in support of that heavenly kingdom.

-Christ now gives special promises to this church.
-This is like a marriage vow, becoming unified with the heavenly family with “seals” of belonging on their foreheads.
+Christ now gives special promises to the Philadelphians.
+This is like a marriage vow.
+They will be bonded with the heavenly family by “seals of belonging” on their foreheads:

 - God the Father’s name – permanent impress of His character

 - Name of the New Jerusalem – forever members of this kingdom family (the bride)

 - Christ’s new name – a mystery in waiting.
 This will be the name of the groom!

 “His eyes were as a flame of fire, and on his head were many crowns; and he had a name written, that no man knew, but he himself” (Revelation 19:12, 22:3-4).